 - A levy imposed on the importation of products into the nation is known as a customs duty.

-- An entrance tax is imposed by local authorities on goods entering a city or municipality.
+- Local authorities impose an entrance tax on goods entering a city or municipality.

-The former Government Service tax system had a number of problems, including cascading taxes, problems with compliance, tax evasion, and an unequal tax burden on various states and sectors.
-Several taxes and taxing agencies had to be dealt with by businesses, which caused a great deal of confusion and inefficiency.
-The free flow of products and services across the nation was further hampered by the absence of a uniform tax structure.
+The former Government Service tax system had several problems, including cascading taxes, compliance issues, tax evasion, and an uneven tax burden across various states and sectors.
+Several taxes and taxing agencies had to be dealt with by businesses, resulting in significant confusion and inefficiency.
+The absence of a uniform tax structure further hampered the free flow of products and services across the nation.

-The Indian government made the decision to enact GST, which replaced the prior tax structure with a single, all-encompassing tax imposed on the provision of goods and services, in order to solve these difficulties.
-The introduction of GST has improved India’s tax regime’s efficiency, decreased the cost of compliance, and increased transparency.
+The Indian government decided to enact GST, which replaced the prior tax structure with a single, all-encompassing tax imposed on the provision of goods and services, in order to solve these difficulties.
+The introduction of GST has improved the efficiency of India’s tax regime, decreased the cost of compliance, and increased transparency.

 The Issues with the Previous Tax System in Detail:

 - Problems with compliance: The former tax system had convoluted and onerous processes, which made it challenging for businesses to comply.
 Businesses had to deal with several tax authorities, which necessitated duplication of work and raised compliance costs.
-Various taxes were controlled by various laws.
+Various laws controlled various taxes.

-- Tax Evasion: The former tax system was plagued with tax evasion, as corporations discovered methods to escape taxes by taking advantage of exemptions and the system’s intricacy.
+- Tax Evasion: The former tax system was plagued by tax evasion, as corporations discovered methods to evade taxes by taking advantage of exemptions and the system’s intricacies.

-- Uneven Tax Burden: The prior tax structure had a disparate tax burden, taxing certain industries and states in different ways.
+- Uneven Tax Burden: The prior tax structure had a disparate tax burden, taxing specific industries and states differently.
 As a result, the tax code was not standard, which made it difficult for commodities and services to move freely across the nation.

-- Economic Growth: The old tax structure significantly hampered economic growth by raising the overall tax burden and driving up business costs.
-As a result, India became less competitive in the world market and attracted fewer investments
+- Economic Growth: The old tax structure significantly hindered economic growth by increasing the overall tax burden and raising business costs.
+As a result, India became less competitive in the world market and attracted fewer investments.

 Why do We Need GST in India?